ESCOMP/CMEPS/doc/source/esmflds.rst

 ------------------

-The application specific module, ``esmFldsExchange_xxx.F90`` contains all of the information that determines how the mediator performs the exchange of fields between components.
+The application specific module, ``esmFldsExchange_xxx.F90`` contains all of the information to determine how the mediator performs the exchange of fields between components.
 In particular, this module uses the subroutines ``addfld``, ``addmap`` and ``addmrg`` to do the following: